-If you are considering separating from your spouse, you are probably thinking about your options.
-In Maryland, you can create a separation agreement while you wait to get divorced.
-A separation agreement is not a final divorce degree though, which is the only option that leads allows you to legally terminate your marriage.
-Today, we go over the differences between a separation agreement and a final divorce decree.
+If you are considering separating from your spouse, you are probably considering your options.
+In Maryland, you can create a separation agreement while waiting for divorce.
+A separation agreement is not a final divorce degree but is the only option allowing you to terminate your marriage legally.
+Today, we review the differences between a separation agreement and a final divorce decree.

 What Is a Separation Agreement?